nupr03/Eye-Disease-Prediction-Using-DL/3. Project Planning Phase/README.md

 ### 2. [Project Planning Details](https://github.com/smartinternz02/SI-GuidedProject-600240-1697595942/blob/main/3.%20Project%20Planning%20Phase/Project%20Planning%20Details.pdf)

 - In this phase involves meticulous sprint planning, resource allocation, and risk assessment.
-User stories are crafted to outline system functionalities, and story points are assigned to gauge task complexity.
+User stories are crafted to outline system functionalities and story points are assigned to gauge task complexity.
 A well-defined project timeline, documentation requirements, and budget estimates are crucial components, alongside addressing security and compliance measures.
 This detailed planning paves the way for an organized and successful project execution.
--

 ## Next Step
 - Following the Project Planning Phase, the project will advance to the [Project Development Phase](), where we'll focus on implementing functional features and ensuring code quality and efficiency.